-Note 1: Input voltages may exceed the supply voltages, provided the input current is limited to $\pm\,100\mu$ A.
+Note 1: Input voltages may exceed the supply voltages, provided the input current is limited to $\pm 100 \mu A$.

-Note 2: Dissipation rating assumes device is mounted with all leads soldered to printed circuit board.
+Note 2: Dissipation rating assumes device is mounted with all leads soldered to the PCB.

-Stresses above those listed under "Absolute Maximum Ratings" may cause permanent damage to the device.
-These are stress ratings only and functional operation of the device at these or any other conditions above those indicated in the operational sections of the specifications is not implied.
+Stresses beyond those listed under "Absolute Maximum Ratings" may cause permanent damage to the device.
+These are stress ratings only, and functional operation of the device at these or any other conditions beyond those indicated in the operational sections of the specifications is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect device reliability.